Staying Active Can Decrease Depression in Those Living With Dementia

 • Agitated behavior

 Staying active can be a great way to decrease depression in people with dementia.
 If you’re looking for more information how this can be applied to a senior in your life or if you have more questions about depression or memory care in Ann Arbor, give us a call today.
-At Hillside Terrace Retirement Community, our family shares life with yours.
+At Hillside Terrace Senior Living, our family shares life with yours.